 This is an additional lift design featured by Jackson Safety, available in red and weighing slightly more at 2.05 lbs.
 It has full neck protection, which can be a definite plus, but the headset load tends to settle around the neck in just a few minutes.

-We liked it because it performs well in tight spaces, performs as it should, and the helmet construction is of high quality.
+We liked it because it performs well in tight spaces, functions as it should, and has a high-quality construction.
 If you are looking for an aftermarket or student headset, this is what you need.

 This HSL welding helmet is ideal for working in confined spaces thanks to its ingenious shell design.
 This design is slim while still providing a large 2 “x 4.25” viewing window.

 The window area features a raised face and is ideal for the price-conscious welder.
-This Jackson welding helmet offers a clear and transparent view of the welding area, featuring a 10-shade polycarbonate filter.
+This Jackson welding helmet offers a clear, unobstructed view of the welding area, featuring a 10-shade polycarbonate filter.

 Physical Hazards